The right to access food also includes the right to know what is being eaten.

 What chicken eggs are composed of:

-Each egg bears a code on its shell that indicates:
+Each egg bears a code on its shell indicating:

-When buying eggs, it would be advisable to choose packed products that ensure the consumption of controlled foodstuffs.
+When buying eggs, it is recommended you choose packaged products that ensure the consumption of controlled foodstuffs.

-Take note of the expiry date and take into account that the eggs may be conserved in the fridge for a maximum of 28 days from the date it was laid.
+Take note of the expiry date and consider that eggs may be stored in the fridge for a maximum of 28 days from the date of laying.

 To understand whether an egg is really fresh the yolk should be:

-Meat may be white (veal, pork, lamb, goatlings, chicken, turkey and rabbit), red (adult bovine, adult sheep and goats, horse meat, etc.) or black (game).
+Meat may be white (veal, pork, lamb, goat, chicken, turkey and rabbit), red (adult bovine, adult sheep and goats, horse meat, etc.) or black (game).

-This difference in colour does not depend on the quantity of blood but on a protein called myoglobin, the concentration of which is correlated to the age, besides the feeds: the younger the animal, the less quantity of myoglobin is present.
+This difference in colour does not depend on the quantity of blood but on a protein called myoglobin, the concentration of which depends on the age and feed: the younger the animal, the less myoglobin is present.

-Meats on sale are equipped with a retraceability system which will allows you to retrace the product's path from the factory of origin of the animals up to the retail sale of the product.
+Meats on sale are equipped with a traceability system so you can see the entire supply chain from the factory of origin of the animals all the way up to the retail of the product.

 This is an important sector for our Region since it covers 10% of the national volume.
-Besides direct consumption, pork meat is used for the derivates which are products of utmost quality such as the Raw Ham of Cuneo and the Hunters' Salami (both bearing the Protected Geographic Origin Label), besides many other Traditional Agrifood Products (PAT).
+Besides direct consumption, pork meat is used for derivates which are the products of utmost quality such as the Cuneo Prosciutto and the Hunters' Salami (both bearing the Protected Geographic Origin Label), besides many other Traditional Agrifood Products (PAT).

-Piedmont classifies third in the national rabbit meat production with points of excellence consisting in the Grey Rabbit of Carmagnola.
+Piedmont ranks third in the national production of rabbit meat with points of excellence consisting in the Grey Rabbit of Carmagnola.

-This is a consolidated tradition bound to many territorial realities, both regarding meat production as well as the dairy-cheese sector.
+This well-established tradition is linked to many territorial realities, both regarding meat production as well as the dairy-cheese sector.
 There are varied prized breeds, like the Sambucana, Biellese, and the Italian Alpine goats of Vigezzo Valley.

-Meat should be conserved in the fridge for the time necessary for rapid consumption, so as to preserve as much as possible, the nutritional and organoleptic characteristics.
+Meat should be stored in the fridge for the time necessary if eaten quickly, so as to preserve the nutritional and organoleptic characteristics as much as possible.

-Meat to be eaten raw must be consumed the same day on which it was bought.
-Slightly longer time frames may be allowed for slices and particularly for roasts or boiled meats.
-Using vacuum-tight bags may conserve it for a few days.
+Meat aimed at consumption raw, must be consumed the same day on which it was bought.
+Slightly longer time frames may be allowed for cold cuts and particularly for roasts or boiled meats.
+Using vacuum-pack bags may conserve it for a few days.

-If you decide to freeze the meat, it would be advisable to cut it into portions for single usages.
-The ideal cooking method would be direct from the freezer to the pan.
-As an alternative you may defrost the product in the fridge.
+If you decide to freeze the meat, it is recommended to cut it into single-use portions.
+The best way to cook is then directly from the freezer to the pan; alternatively the product can be defrosted in the fridge.

 A land of rivers and lakes, Piedmont has an impressive fish production that amounts to about 2,500 tons per year.

-Trout, tench, eels, carps are among the most appreciated at the tables of ourregion, thanks to a diffused network of aquiculture plants with prized products like the Golden Humped Tench of Pianalto di Poirino DOP in the Province of Turin.
+Our region boasts a number of extremely prestigious fish such as trout, tench, eels, and carps, thanks to a widespread network of aquiculture plants with prized products like the Pianalto di Poirino Golden Humped Tench of DOP from the Province of Turin.

-Also noteworthy are 3 PAT (Piedmont Agrifood Products) such as the smoked Salmon Trout and soused fish, a typical preparation based on vinegar, wine and other aromatic herbs (used also for meats and eggs).
+We can also boast three PAT (Piedmont Agrifood Products) such as the smoked Salmon Trout and soused fish, a typical dish prepared with vinegar, wine and other aromatic herbs (also used for meats and eggs).